-Wesley Bolin Memorial Plaza pays tribute to lost veterans of several wars including the World Wars, Korean Conflict, Vietnam and the more recent Desert Storm.
-Encompassing two square blocks, adjacent to the State Capitol Museum, this park features a number of memorial monuments including the anchor of USS Arizona that sunk at Pearl Harbor.
+Wesley Bolin Memorial Plaza pays tribute to the lost veterans of several wars including both World Wars, the Korean Conflict, Vietnam and the more recent Desert Storm.
+Encompassing two square blocks, adjacent to the State Capitol Museum, this park features a number of memorial monuments including the anchor of the USS Arizona that sunk at Pearl Harbor.
 Frequently hosting local festivals such as the Fabulous Phoenix 4th, this entry-free park is also a hot-spot for political gatherings.

 Located at Encanto Park, this oasis is designed for family and kids.
 Look out for oohs and aahs from the little ones as you stroll round the island featuring ducks and swans.
 Enjoy happy rides on the train or carousel guaranteeing a fun-filled adventure.
 Prices are reasonable and all-day passes are available, depending on height.